Advisor: Bonnie Devine

 Curated by queer Acadian-Metis artist Patrick DeCoste, and advised by Serpent River First Nation, GG Award-winning artist Bonnie Devine, SEED UN CEDE examines the codes and the coding utilized in the Woodland School and more recent digital platforms to speak about colonization and futurism.

-The project which showcases painting, sculpture, video, and digital animation to express individual relationships with land and identity will be presented on-site at the John B. Aird Gallery and documented in an online publication with essays by the curator and advisor.
+The show features painting, sculpture, video, and digital animation to express individual relationships with land and identity.
+It will be presented on-site at the John B. Aird Gallery.
+Appointments to view the exhibit can be booked on the Gallery website.
+The project will be documented and made available through an online publication with essays by the curator and advisor.

 SEED UN CEDE is presented with support from the Toronto Arts Council and the Fleck Family.